alexandroid000/cv/NillesCV.md

     - Recruited and communicated with speakers, helped develop materials (The Robot Design Game, \url{http://robot-design.org/}), facilitated workshop and discussions.
--   Co-organizer for 2021 ICRA full day workshop, "Compositional Robotics: Mathematics and Tools."
-31 May 2021.
+-   Co-organizer for ICRA full day workshop, "Compositional Robotics: Mathematics and Tools," held virtually in 2021 and hybrid in 2022.
+-   Co-organizer for ICRA full day workshop, "Robotics and Art:
+    Automating Expressions," hybrid workshop, 2022.

 OUTREACH AND DIVERSITY SERVICE
 =======

 -   2019-2020: Mentor for Illinois Scholars Undergraduate Research (ISUR) Program.
-Supervised two URM undergraduate students building a robotic pen.
+Supervised two URM undergraduate students in robotics research.
 -   2019: WAFR Robot Guru Mentor - six month remote mentorship of undergraduates interested in robotics research
 -   2014: Founding member of Equality Through Awareness (ETA) at CSM, a group promoting diversity in STEM through discussion, mentoring, and invited speakers.
-    - facilitated weekly group discussions on articles and topics relevant to underrepresented minorities
+    - I facilitated weekly group discussions on articles relevant to underrepresented minorities
     - In 2018, ETA was awarded the Martin Luther King Jr. Recognition Award from CSM
 -   2012-2015: Society of Physics Students - participated in outreach events such as interactive physics demonstrations at local elementary and middle schools.